-When we work on balance postures in yoga we usually focus on maintaining steady position for a certain amount of time.
+When we work on balance postures in yoga we usually focus on maintaining a steady position for a certain amount of time.
 This is a very useful aspect of balance training, but it is not the most important.
-After all, how often do we just stand on one leg for extended period of time in real life?
+After all, how often do we just stand on one leg for an extended period of time in real life?
 In fact, the main benefit of static balance training is to improve dynamic balance.

 Our balance is challenged most when we are in motion – whether we are walking (especially on uneven surfaces), going up or down the steps, hopping from rock to rock to cross a stream, and so on.
-To make this process smooth and balanced we need to both initiate the movement and resist momentum that carries us forward.
+To make this process smooth and balanced we need to both initiate the movement and resist the momentum that carries us forward.

 There are three types of dynamic balance:

 1. Dynamic steady-state (maintaining a steady position during walking)